OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

 drivers that rely on proprietary licensed and/or closed-source SDKs (called "binary SDK" in the rest of this document).
-This approach is part of its strengths, but also comes at a price, with the software becoming larger and larger, with sometimes contributions being abandoned by their authors without new maintainers.
+This approach is part of its strengths, but also comes at a price, with the software becoming larger and larger, and with contributions sometimes being abandoned by their authors without new maintainers.

 Being a free & open-source project, the GDAL project will apply stronger scrutiny to